kennyk65/aws-teaching-demos/code-deploy-demo/README.md

   * An 'old' version of the app is deployed just to have a starting point, and to keep the load balancer health check from continually rejecting the running EC2 instances.
   * A deployment group is setup which points to the AutoScaling Group

-2. Run this command (no way to do this from CloudFormation or Console) from the same folder as this readme:
+2. Run this command (no way to do this from CloudFormation or Console) FROM THE SAME FOLDER as this readme:

 ````
     aws deploy push --application-name MyDemoCodeDeployApplication --s3-location s3://kk-uploads-oregon/CodeDeploy-Example-Revision.zip